• Skip to main content

 What does the 50/30/20 rule mean for social media?

-The 50/30/20 rule for social media is a content strategy that divides your posts into three categories: 50% value and curated content, 30% original and owned content, and 20% promotional content.
-This balance helps maintain audience engagement while promoting your brand effectively.
+It’s a content strategy that divides posts into 50% value and curated content, 30% original content, and 20% promotional posts — designed to engage homeowners while still promoting services.

 How often should I post promotional content on social media?